Virginia Lawyer for Children Attacked by Dogs

 Kids love animals, but animals don’t always love kids.
 When dogs feel threatened, afraid or angry, they can lash out at even the tiniest of children.
-Even the most beloved, gentle family dog has the potential to snap and seriously injure or kill a child.
+Even the most beloved, gentle family dog has the potential to snap and seriously or fatally injure a child.

 If your child has been injured by a dog bite, a Virginia child dog bite injury lawyer can help.
 Every case is different, but you may be entitled to compensation.
 A free, confidential consultation can help clarify your legal rights and offer options for your next move.